swcarpentry/python-novice-inflammation/_episodes/10-cmdline.md

 > > def row_col_count(filename):
 > >     try:
 > >         nrow, ncol = numpy.loadtxt(filename, delimiter=',').shape
-> >     except ValueError: #get this if file doesn't have same number of rows and columns, or if it has non-numeric content
+> >     except ValueError:
+> >         # 'ValueError' error is raised when numpy encounters lines that
+> >         # have different number of data elements in them than the rest of the lines,
+> >         # or when lines have non-numeric elements
 > >         nrow, ncol = (0, 0)
 > >     return nrow, ncol
 > >